vmware-archive/spring-cloud-dotnet-discovery/src/Pivotal.Discovery.Client/README.md

     ....
 ```
 ## Add and Use the Discovery Client
 The next step is to Add and Use the Discovery Client.
-You do these two things in  `ConfigureServices(..)` and the `Configure(..)` methods of the startup class:
+You do these two things in  `ConfigureServices(..)` and the `Configure(..)` methods of the startup class.
+The AddDiscoveryClient() call configures and adds the client to the ServiceCollection and the UseDiscoveryClient() call starts the DiscoveryClient (i.e. registers/fetches services).
 ```
 #using Pivotal.Discovery.Client;